 What is Arundo donax and why is it a problem?

 - Aggressive growth habit: As you probably realize, or perhaps have even witnessed, many varieties of bamboo can also be very invasive.
 What starts as an ornamental accent or an oriental privacy hedge can spread into a horrible nuisance under the right (or wrong) conditions.
 This is what we call “sustainability in its unfriendliest form.”
-While it makes a beautiful addition to many domestic landscapes, Bamboo does require proper containment.
+While it makes a beautiful addition to many domestic landscapes, bamboo does require proper containment.
 This can be as cheap and simple as an old wine barrel, or as expensive and complicated as you want to make it.
-Otherwise it will spread and spread, generally in the direction of water, such as lawn sprinklers.
+Otherwise, it will spread and spread, generally in the direction of water, such as lawn sprinklers.

-- Predator resistance: As with most invasive, non-native species, Giant Cane has no real predators in this part of the world, so it continues to spread while choking out the native flora.
+- Predator resistance: As with most invasive, non-native species, Giant Cane has no real predators or competitors in this part of the world, so it continues to spread unchecked while choking out the native flora.
 Ideas for containment range from toxic chemical herbicides (not necessarily something we like to see sprayed around creeks and river beds) to the importation of natural predator insects from the other side of the globe (can you say “unanticipated environmental consequences”?).

 - Toxicity: One reason that the Arundo donax is so resilient against local insects has to do with the high levels of noxious chemicals in its leaves and stems.
-As it so often happens in plant chemistry, many of these “toxic” chemicals also happen to be psychotropic alkaloids and tryptamine compounds.
-So while it may lack most of the industrial applications that Bamboo is known for, this giant reed grass may have certain pharmaceutical and/or recreational uses yet to be fully explored.
+As so often happens in plant chemistry, many of these “toxic” chemicals also happen to be psychotropic alkaloids and tryptamine compounds.
+So while it may lack most of the industrial applications that bamboo is known for, this giant reed grass may have certain pharmaceutical and/or recreational uses yet to be fully explored.

 - Fire hazard: Highly flammable, the cane grass has been known to increase the probability and intensity of wildfires.
 And what’s worse, it has a far better burn-recovery rate than any native species, so that when the landscape is decimated by fire, the canes sprout up first, leaving no room for the original natives to return or survive.
-Along with the factors listed above, these characteristics seem to make the Giant Cane’s invasive potential far worse than that of bamboo.
+Along with the factors listed above, these characteristics make the Giant Cane’s invasive potential far worse than that of bamboo.